 The Graces were among the first in Napa to implement high-density vine planting and organic farm management.
 After carefully moving the mature olive trees on the front acre of the property, they put in more than 1,140 Cabernet Sauvignon Bosché clone vines, twice as many per acre as was then customary.
 In 1978, they harvested their first commercial crop, which amounted to a paltry 49 cases of wine.
 One case was dropped and broken, reducing the total number of cases to 48.
 In 1987, they brought the winemaking in-house, and in 1985 their son Kirk oversaw the planting of an additional acre.
 With phylloxera and oak root fungus compromising their acreage of vines, a replanting was undertaken in 1994, this time with a whopping 3,465 vines to the acre.
 A third contiguous acre owned by the Perry family planted with the same Bosché clone Cabernet was added in 2000, bringing the total to a still-tiny 3.5 acres of vines, which yields roughly 500 cases of wine annually."

 Shipping & Returns

 We ship with Canada Post ExpressPost or Priority within British Columbia only.
 If you are not at home when Canada Post attempts delivery of your package, you will receive a door hanger to notify you that your package can be picked up at the postal outlet indicated on the card.
 Unfortunately, we are not legally allowed to ship outside of the province and packages delivered by Canada Post cannot be left on the doorstep.
-Packages must be received by a recipient over 19 years of age.
+Packages shipped to downtown Vancouver may arrive the same day or next day depending on time of order.
+Packages must be signed by a recipient over 19 years of age.